 1) Bogus Basin in Summer

 No longer just a winter destination.
-The Bogus Basin ski area also offers biking, hiking, disc golf, live music, hiking and running events.
+The Bogus Basin Mountain Recreation Area also offers biking, hiking, disc golf, live music, hiking and running events.
 Only 45 minutes from Downtown Boise, the trip up the mountain has long been worth it just for the spectacular views of Boise and the Valley.

 Starting in June, there will be a mountain bike shuttle between the Simplot Lodge and Pioneer Lodge every weekend.
 Mountain bike from the top of Bogus Basin all the way to the Boise foothills and eventually to the new Eagle Velodrome on the Shafer Butte trail system.
 The trails at Bogus are typically open June through October and offer 30 miles of high elevation scenic delight.